Thor Hushovd: Retirement

-In June 2014 Thor announced that he would retire after the 2014 UCI Road World Championships after struggling with Infectious mononucleosis since 2012.
+In June 2014, Hushovd announced that he would retire after the 2014 UCI Road World Championships after struggling with Infectious mononucleosis since 2012.
 However, after a hard crash suffered at the Tour du Poitou-Charentes, Hushovd said he would not participate in the World Championships.
 His last race was the GP Impanis-Van Petegem in September.

-2015 Thor announced that he had started working on organizing an all-Norwegian UCI WorldTeam, with a plan to launch in the 2017 season to coincide with the hosting of the 2017 UCI Road World Championships in the Norwegian city of Bergen.
+In 2015 Thor announced that he had started working on organizing an all-Norwegian UCI WorldTeam, with a plan to launch in the 2017 season to coincide with the hosting of the 2017 UCI Road World Championships in the Norwegian city of Bergen.
+The plans were put on hold due to lack of funding, although Hushovd never abandoned them.

+In the meantime, the Norwegian cycling team Uno-X was established.
+The team achieved UCI ProTeam status in 2020.
+Hushovd was initially not affiliated with Uno-X, although he used his legendary status in the world of cycling to help influence the ASO in Uno-X's mission for a Wild Card to the 2023 Tour de France.
+In January 2024, Uno-X announced that Hushovd would become their new General Manager.

 Personal life

-Thor currently resides in Monte Carlo, Monaco, with his wife Susanne, and their daughter Isabel (b.
-2009).
+Thor currently resides in Monte Carlo, Monaco, with his wife Susanne, their daughter Isabel (b.
+2009), and son Niklas (2012).
 The Hushovds also maintain an offseason residency in Grimstad, Aust-Agder, Norway.